Terms And Conditions

 All fees, diets and drug charges are subject to VAT at the current rate.
 Fee levels are determined by the time and skill level required on a case and according to the medicines, materials, consumables and diets used.
 Fees will also have a contribution towards the general overhead costs.
 Any fee is available on request.
 A detailed itemised breakdown for every transaction is provided at the time.
 You are liable for any fees incurred in the diagnosis and treatment of your pet even if your pet is brought to us on your behalf by a relative, friend or agent.
 Deposits may be required prior to embarking on a procedure.

-Where consultation or operative appointments are cancelled at short notice (less than two working days) a cancellation charge may be levied.
+Where consultation or operative appointments are cancelled at short notice (less than two working days) a cancellation charge wll be levied.
 This is because time slots are allocated for patients and it is unlikley that the slot will be filled by another patient.
+SImilarly if a client fails to attend a booked appointment the cancellation charge will also apply.
+The cancellation charge is normally equal to the primary consultation charge.

 Methods of Payment